wagtail/wagtail/docs/topics/streamfield.rst

 .. code-block:: html+django

+    {% load wagtailcore_tags %}

     {% for block in page.body %}
         {% if block.block_type == 'heading' %}
-            {{ block }}  {# This block will output its own <h1>...</h1> tags. #}
+            {% include_block block %}  {# This block will output its own <h1>...</h1> tags. #}
         {% endif %}
     {% endfor %}

-This is a powerful feature, but it involves some complexity behind the scenes to make it work.
-Effectively, HeadingBlock has a double identity - logically it represents a plain Python string value, but in circumstances such as this it needs to yield a 'magic' object that knows its own custom HTML representation.
-This 'magic' object is an instance of ``BoundBlock`` - an object that represents the pairing of a value and its block definition.
-(Django developers may recognise this as the same principle behind ``BoundField`` in Django's forms framework.)
+This kind of arrangement - a value that supposedly represents a plain text string, but has its own custom HTML representation when output on a template - would normally be a very messy thing to achieve in Python, but it works here because the items you get when iterating over a StreamField are not actually the 'native' values of the blocks.
+Instead, each item is returned as an instance of ``BoundBlock`` - an object that represents the pairing of a value and its block definition.
+By keeping track of the block definition, a ``BoundBlock`` always knows which template to render.
+To get to the underlying value - in this case, the text content of the heading - you would need to access ``block.value``.
+Indeed, if you were to output ``{% include_block block.value %}`` on the page, you would find that it renders as plain text, without the ``<h1>`` tags.

+(More precisely, the items returned when iterating over a StreamField are instances of a class ``StreamChild``, which provides the ``block_type`` property as well as ``value``.)

+Experienced Django developers may find it helpful to compare this to the ``BoundField`` class in Django's forms framework, which represents the pairing of a form field value with its corresponding form field definition, and therefore knows how to render the value as an HTML form field.

-Most of the time, you won't need to worry about whether you're dealing with a plain value or a BoundBlock; you can trust Wagtail to do the right thing.
-However, there are certain cases where the distinction becomes important.
-For example, consider the following setup:
+Most of the time, you won't need to worry about these internal details; Wagtail will use the template rendering wherever you would expect it to.
+However, there are certain cases where the illusion isn't quite complete - namely, when accessing children of a ``ListBlock`` or ``StructBlock``.
+In these cases, there is no ``BoundBlock`` wrapper, and so the item cannot be relied upon to know its own template rendering.
+For example, consider the following setup, where our ``HeadingBlock`` is a child of a StructBlock:

 .. code-block:: python